 Excellence is fostered in the Senior school through speech contests: the Pat Sheehan Memorial Trophy at Year 13, the Brother Stephen at Year 12 and the Brother Remigius at Year 11.
 Excellence in creative writing is rewarded with the Toa Fraser Cup.

-In the academic arena, we collect 30 students into an extension class that begins a full NCEA Level 1 programme at Year 10.
-The students continue through the levels, a year ahead of their cohort.
-This allows students to choose to enter a Level 4 class in Year 13.
-The objective of this class is to gain Level 3 subject Endorsements at Excellence and Scholarship.
+In the academic arena, we collect 60 students into two extension classes that complete NCEA Level 1 over two years.
+The students consolidate high level skills so that they can excel at level 2 and 3.
+The objective of these class is to gain Level 3 subject Endorsements at Excellence and Scholarship.

 Thematic Studies in English: Thematic Studies allows students to reach the literacy requirement over two years.
 Each student can complete similar coursework while attempting assessments at their own level.
 In other words, a student completing assessments in a Year 13 Thematic Studies class may be awarded Level 3, Level 2 or Level 1 credits, depending on the standard of their work.